smathog/Hyperskill-Projects/Java Projects/Bulls and Cows (Easy)/Stage 1/README.md

-The stage specification can be found [here](https://hyperskill.org/projects/53/stages/287/implement).
-The text below is taket from this page:
+The stage specification can be found [here](https://hyperskill.org/projects/53/stages/287/implement) on Hyperskill.
+The text below is taken from this page.

 # Description